 You can use the on-site search data to improve your site a few ways:

-- Look at the terms where people leave before clicking on a result, which indicates that they were not happy with your results.
-You can then create featured results for the worst offenders to improve the website experience
+- Look at the terms where people leave before clicking on a result, which could indicate that they were not happy with your results.
+You can then create featured results for the worst offenders to improve the website experience.

 4. High Traffic, High Bounce Areas

 If you look at just the areas with high traffic, you won’t necessarily know which of those pages to fix to get the most bang for your buck.
 You won’t know which pages are broken.